 Computer Hardware: The evolution of computers continue with ever-growing needs for lower-power, smaller and faster devices.
 Consumer demands for portability with full-function graphics and high-speed pose daunting challenges.
 Moreover, “big data” and “cloud computing” pose major hardware challenges.

-Computer Software: This specialty area in Electrical Engineering offers the opportunity to have the best of both worlds—EE and CS.
+Computer Software: This area in Electrical Engineering offers the opportunity to have the best of both worlds—EE and CS.
 The courses that can be taken include virtually the complete spectrum of those offered in CS.

-Signal Processing, Communications and Controls: This specialty area embraces a very broad and diverse set of topics with an equally broad set of potential application areas.
+Signal Processing, Communications and Controls: This area embraces a very broad and diverse set of topics with an equally broad set of potential application areas.
 Image processing, for example, can be applied for environmental monitoring of satellite images as well as in medical diagnostics from MRI, CT or other medical imaging modalities.
 Power and control systems is having a renaissance, leveraged both by new technologies and broad systems needs, including robotics-based systems.